Wilson2k/Property-Management-App/README.md

 Web app for property managers/owners to manage properties and tenants.

-This app is containerized using [Docker](https://www.docker.com/).
-Frontend is built with React TypeScript.
-Backend built with Node TypeScript using Express sessions.
-Sessions are stored in memory using Redis.
-Data persisted in a PostgreSQL database and managed using [Prisma](https://www.prisma.io/).
+This app is containerized using [Docker](https://www.docker.com/), and built using the PERN stack.

+The frontend is built with React TypeScript, and the backend is built using Node TypeScript.
+Authentication through [Express Sessions](https://expressjs.com/en/resources/middleware/session.html) stored in memory with [Redis](https://redis.io).
+Data is persisted in a PostgreSQL database using [Prisma](https://www.prisma.io/) ORM.

 ## Quickstart